build3/MathNetServer/README.md

 The server setup is the same as OSX except instead of using the command `node` to start the server and create the database, you want to use the command `nodejs`.

+You can also make a symbolic link instead if you want to use `node`. `sudo ln -s /usr/bin/nodejs /usr/bin/node`

 ***

 ### How To Run Server as Daemon using Screen ###